crawl/crawl/.github/ISSUE_TEMPLATE/bug-report-for-dcss.md

 ---

 <!-- When reporting a dcss bug, please include answers to the following
-    questions, replacing or deleting the text between &lt;!-- and --&gt; -->
+    questions, replacing or deleting the text between angle-bracketed comments like this one. -->

 **PLATFORM and OS or BROWSER:**
 <!-- e.g. "local tiles", "webtiles", or "console".
 Putting this in the labels